Otus-DevOps-2020-02/1965a44-12fd59f_infra/README.md

 ### HOMEWORK 7
 _Terraform_

-A little hint to show a summary for terraform execution plan:
+A little hint to show a summary for terraform execution plan using the alias `tfplan`:

     echo "alias tfplan='terraform plan | grep \"# google\|# module\|Plan:\"'" >> ~/.bash_aliases